Stratio/genai-examples/README.md

 ```
 $ source env.sh
 ```
 and run the script again.
-You will see the logs in the terminal and you can open the web interface of the chain in the browser: http://127.0.0.1:8080.
+You will see the logs in the terminal, and you can open the web interface of the chain in the browser: http://127.0.0.1:8080.

 #### Running from PyCharm